Young People and Gambling 2023

 Figure 4 information

-GAMSPENDWHEN.
-When did you last do this activity and/or these activities?
+Column 1 of data: GAMSPENDWHEN.
+When did you last do [this activity or these activities]?
 Was it in the last 12 months?

-GAMSPEND4.
-And when did you last spend money on this activity and/or these activities?
+Column 2 of data: GAMSPEND4 And when did you last spend money on [this activity or these activities]?
 In the last 12 months.

 |Played fruit or slot machines||6%||3%|